Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 }
 ```

-A separate queue of this type exists for each update stage, and exists as a simple array with a fixed size.
+A separate queue of this type exists for each of the two FrameTiming options, and exists as a simple array with a fixed size.
 If it gets full, we begin discarding messages to avoid allocating to resize the array (however, the array is reasonably sized - and, like the send queue, this size is adjustable by the user - so as to ensure that this will only happen in the case of a malicious actor sending a DoS attack).
 At the point of receiving, we construct a new `NativeArray<byte>` using `Allocator.TempJob` and copy the received data into it (this one-time copy is to avoid any assumptions about whether or not the data in the array segment will change between receiving and processing it).
 Then we create a `FastBufferReader` from that array segment and read two bytes from it to determine the total size of the message batch.
 We then iterate the following steps until we've read the full amount of data indicated in the batch size header:

 - Read a value of type `MessageHeader`
-- Use `header.UpdateStage` to pick the correct incoming message queue
+- Use `header.Timing` to pick the correct incoming message queue
 - Set the value of the array item at the queue's current position to:
   - MessageType = header.MessageType
   - Reader = reader (since `FastBufferReader` is a struct, this will create a copy of the reader pointed at the current position in the buffer)